 ResearchKit is a great library to implement if your app is for patients or doctors, and requires tools for health condition monitoring or data gathering; as the more data there is - the more likely scientists are able to find a cure from a disease.

 This framework is aimed at personal usage mostly, as it allows a user to monitor his own disease and its condition.
 You can track your glucose levels (for diabetics), monitor you post-heart attack condition (Care Card mode in Care Kit) and reach out if you need your doctor’s consultation.

 These are the products for healthcare & fitness Apple currently offers for the market.
 Though the list would not be complete without the main competitor - Google, and it’s healthcare solution.

 2. Google Fit

 Even the slogan Google advertises this product under (“Set fitness goals.
 Monitor your progress.
-Get to a healthier you.”)points out on the main between Google Fit and Healthkit - it is more sport-oriented.
-As an open source ecosystem, it works mostly as a fitness tracker, allowing users to measure:
+Get to a healthier you.”) points out the main difference between Google Fit and Healthkit - it is more sport-oriented.
+As an open-source ecosystem, it works mostly as a fitness tracker, allowing users to measure:

 - Actively spent time

 Another factor signaling the sport approach Google took are the countless partnerships with popular sportswear and equipment - like Nike, Adidas, Polar, Runkeeper and many more on.
 It also works best when paired with Android Wear

 The main difference between Google Fit, CareKit and HealthKit lies in purpose they serve for.